aubreypwd/wordpress-themereview-vvv/readme.md

 Then you can visit [http://themereview.wordpress.dev](http://themereview.wordpress.dev) to start developing or reviewing themes.

-## To start over (review another theme):

-You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
-Or, you can do it the hard way `vagrant reload --provision` and get a cup of coffee.

 ## Dependencies

 - [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) - [Installation guide](https://github.com/Varying-Vagrant-Vagrants/VVV#the-first-vagrant-up)